Faith Stoneking, M.A.

 Hannah Chapman, M.A.

-Hannah Chapman is a first-year clinical psychology student in Dr. Copeland’s lab.
+Hannah Chapman is a second-year clinical psychology student in Dr. Copeland’s lab.
 She received her Bachelor of Arts degree in Psychology from St. Mary’s College of Maryland and her Master of Arts degree in Psychology from American University.
-Hannah is interested in researching how body acceptance and self-compassion may impact negative body image and disordered eating, most specifically Orthorexia Nervosa.
-She is also interested in assessing the relationship between social media and body image.
+Hannah is interested in the relationship between smoking behaviors and disordered eating.
+She is also interested in researching how body acceptance and self-compassion may impact negative body image and disordered eating, specifically Orthorexia Nervosa.

 Shelby Stewart, M.A.